SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/computecanada.rst

 .. code-block:: bash

-    salishsea_cmd.prepare INFO: Created run directory /home/dlatorne/MEOPAR/SalishSea/a90d391c-0e1e-11e4-aa4e-6431504adba6
+    salishsea_cmd.run INFO: Created run directory /scratch/dlatorne/20mar17nowcast16x34_2017-10-06T101548.694389-0700
-    salishsea_cmd.run INFO: 3544250.orca2.ibb
+    salishsea_cmd.run INFO: Submitted batch job 1578481

-You can use the job identifier with :program:`qstat`, :program:`showstart`, and :program:`checkjob` to monitor the execution status of your job.
+You can use the batch job number with :command:`squeue --job` and :command:`sacct --job` to monitor the execution status of your job.

 When the job completes the results should have been gathered in the directory you specified in the :command:`salishsea run` command and the temporary run directory should have been deleted.